nagayev/js2cpp/README.md

 ## Intro

 js2cpp is a compiler for converting JavaScript to C++.
-In comparison with some other projects like QuickJS compiler, js2cpp generates no-overhead C++ code that can be compiled then.
+In comparison with some other projects like QuickJS compiler, js2cpp generates no-overhead C++ code that can be compiled.
 **js2cpp is currently an Alpha quality compiler**.
 This means that js2cpp is under heavy development and you have to be ready to encounter some problems.
 Different things may not work well.